Gyumeijie/findx/README.md

 ├── example8.jpg
 └── example9.jpg
 ```
-Now we what to change the suffix of these files to png, with **findx** we can do this:
+Now we want to change the suffix of these files to png, with **findx** we can do this:

 ```
 findx /tmp/test/find -name "*.jpg" -exec 'name=${1%.*}, mv $1 ${name}.png;'